- Agreement tab in the details panel

 List of people

-You can see information about people's agreements in the list of employees in Neo.
+You can see information about employee agreements in Neo.
+To do this, click on People:

 - Badge number